 Experiential Integration (EI) is a non-credit component required for all Master's level programs at Briercrest College and Seminary.
 EI is designed to take the knowledge, attitudes, and skills acquired in curricular studies and incorporate what students have learned into a practical ministry or work context.
 Most graduate degrees have a unique Experiential Integration component and separate syllabi are offered for each.
 Typically, the EI requirement involves 150-250 hours of some kind of supervised ministry or program-related work.
-Though EI is non-credit, there is a one-time fee of \$150 for processing, registration, and supervision.
+Though EI is noncredit, there is a one-time fee of \$150 for processing, registration, and supervision.

-Prerequisite: Completion of a minimum of 30 credit hours of the program and permission of the program coordinator.
-Each program may have additional prerequisites, so students should consult the specific EI syllabus for their program.
+Prerequisite: Completion of a minimum of 50 per cent of the credit total of the program (e.g., 30 credits of a 60-hour program; 21 credits of a 42-hour program) and permission of the program coordinator.
+Each program may have additional prerequisites, so students should consult the specific El syllabus for their program.